denosaurabh/space/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature update
-about: Suggest an idea for this project
+about: Suggest an update for a previous feature in the app
 title: ''
 labels: ''
 assignees: ''
 ---

 **Is your feature request related to a problem?
 Please describe.**